Little Traverse Bay Bands of Odawa Indians

 7500 Odawa Circle

-Formal practicums, teaching experiences, started this past Spring.
-Trainees are required to design age-appropriate lesson, create the necessary resources and lesson plan to accompany it, and plan delivery.
+Formal practicums, teaching experiences have been ongoing throughout the past year.
+Trainees design age-appropriate lessons, create the necessary resources, plan and deliver.
 They have performed formal practicums at LTBB Head Start, Waaniigaanzijik Youth Department, Harbor Springs High School, and North Central Michigan College.
-They’ve all done an excellent job of making their lessons, and of teaching in the various environments.
-Each practicum has been observed by one or two staff who perform a written evaluation of their performance, and then review the evaluation with the trainee afterward, noting what went well, and areas for improvement.
-Throughout Summer 2017, trainees will be quite involved in teaching at the various LTBB day camp programs including Waaniigaanzijik Youth Department’s Agaming 10-week day camp and Spring Grant Program Nish Fish 8-week program.
-Language lessons will also be provided for Greensky Hill day camp.
-These will all provide excellent opportunity for trainees to try out the lessons and materials that they develop.
+Practicums are observed by staff who perform a written evaluation of their performance, and then review the evaluation with the trainee afterward, noting what went well, and areas for improvement.
+Trainees have also done self-evaluations and peer-evaluations.

 For further information about any of this progress update, please feel free to contact us.